TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

   --locator-instance-type=LOCATOR_INSTANCE_TYPE
                         Locator instance type (default: t2.medium) -r REGION, --region=REGION
+                        Name of the EC2 region where instances are launched (default: us-east-1).
-                        EC2 region used to launch instances, or to find them in (default: us-east-1) -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to spread stores across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: a single
+  -z ZONE, --zone=ZONE  Availability zone to launch instances in, or 'all' to
+                        spread stores across multiple (an additional $0.01/Gb for bandwidthbetween zones applies) (default: a single